Meelfy/CPOP/README.md

 Full name **Temporal and Spatial Information Mining and Application of Chinese Precipitation and Ocean Processes Based on Remote Sensing Big Data**

-CPOOP(Chinese Precipitation And Oceanic Processes) is a scientific research project that analyzes the spatial correlation  between Chinese precipitation and the Pacific Ocean and the Indian Ocean.
+CPOP(Chinese Precipitation and Oceanic Processes) is a scientific research project that analyzes the spatial correlation  between Chinese precipitation and the Pacific Ocean and the Indian Ocean.
 This project focuses on the impact of ocean processes on precipitation in China.

 ## Research Background